SZXC-WG/LocalGen-new/content/downloads.en.md

 ---
 title: "Downloads"
-description: "Choose a LocalGen release artifact, understand the current v6 development status, or build the Qt app from source."
+description: "Download LocalGen for your platform or build the Qt app yourself."
 date: 2026-04-06T17:54:16+08:00
 draft: false
 weight: 20